jro31/jethro-codes/_articles/my-story.md

 If I'd said that I understood everything that I was learning, it would have been a lie.
 Even the most dumbed-down course is going to be taught by someone who can't put themselves on the level of someone with no coding experience.

-But even at this stage, I was very comfortable figuring things out for myself.
-And for as stressful as I found it, the ecstasy of figure-out a bug and finally getting my code working, made it all worth it.
+However, even at this stage I was very comfortable figuring things out for myself.
+And for as stressful as I found it, the ecstasy of fixing a bug and finally getting my code working, made it all worth it.

 At this point, I was still working full-time as an English teacher, and would code in my free time.

-The unfortunate thing was that this free time wasn't always avaiable.
+The unfortunate thing was that this free time wasn't always available.

 In my time in this job, I'd had two amazing managers.
-They'd always been receptive, and had always done everything that the could to make you comfortable as a teacher, by giving you classes you've taught before, and giving you your preferred hours.
+They'd always been receptive, and had always done everything that they could to make the teachers as comfortable as possible, by giving us classes that we'd taught before, and giving us our preferred hours.

 That was what allowed me to have free time, where I wasn't too tired or stressed-out, and could study coding.

 Sadly, both of these managers suffered the same fate.

 I was working at the head-office branch of this school, which had campuses all over Thailand.
-And being the manager of the head office branch, means you have oversight that's not present anywhere else.
-And they'd both had enough of it, and transferred to other campuses to be free to do their jobs.
+And being the manager of the head office branch, meant that you had oversight that wasn't present anywhere else.
+And they'd both had enough of it, and transferred to other branches to be free to do their jobs.

 As rumour has it, for this reason they couldn't find anyone to take on the manager's role at my branch, until they finally had to settle on the only person who wanted the job.

-What that meant for the teachers, were gone were the favourable schedules, without too many classes to plan, and where we were able to work the hours we wanted.
+What that meant for the teachers, was gone were the favourable schedules, without too many classes to plan, and where we were able to work the hours we wanted.

-Instead, this new manager seemingly went out of his way to make everyone's lives as difficult as possible.
+Instead, this new manager went out of his way to make everyone's lives as difficult as possible.

 Split-shifts, where you'd have one class in the morning, and one in the evening.